 Flip your tail piece inside out.
 Using a pencil or chopstick, gently press out the corner and press the tail piece.
 Finish your raw edges by serging or stitching with a zig-zag stitch to prevent fraying if desired.

 Place your bow tail pieces on top of each other, non-interfaced sides facing each other.
 Clip or pin the center angled edges together and sew.
 Press this seam open.

 Fold the angled center portion of the tails down in the back and press.
 This can be done in half (fold the top portion down once) or in thirds (fold the top portion down once, then over again) as shown.

 Cut a rectangle 3″ wide by 6-8″ long.
 This piece will be your bow knot.
 Stitch the piece, right sides together lengthwise.
 Trim your seam allowance to reduce bulk.

-Voila!
-You have a lovely bow.
 Repeat this process for the butt bow.

 Again, we have to give a huge thank-you to SparklePipsi for her incredible bow tutorial!
 Her bow patterns are fantastic and beautifully proportioned.

 […] via Bows — […]

 […] Coterie bow pattern (inspired by SparklePipsi’s […]

 […] bows are made from modified versions of our Cosmic Coterie bow patterns.
 Her hair bows didn’t need much tweaking, since the tails don’t have the “v” cutout that […]